 “and to ask that you may be filled with the knowledge of His will”

 This is the first of two requests that Paul prays for the Colossians.
 The first petition for which Paul asked was that the Colossians might be filled with the knowledge of God’s will.

 This is the outcome of a great desire.
 The word “ask” means to implore and denotes earnestness.
 This is a request of great earnestness.

 “That” is the purpose of the prayer request.

 The word “knowledge” means to go beyond the surface of the facts.
 It sees the truth in the facts.
 It finds experience in truth.
-This is full knowledge gained from the experience of concentrating on the subject.
+This is “full knowledge” gained from the experience of concentrating on the subject.
 The operating principle here is that the will of God is contained in the Word of God.
 We cannot know the will of God apart from the Word of God.
 God has not revealed his special will in nature, in trees and flowers.
-God’s will never contradicts his Word.
-God’s will never transcends the principles of his Word.
+God’s will never contradict his Word.
+God’s will never transcend the principles of his Word.

 The word “filled” suggests filling to the top or brim.
-Paul prays that they will be satisfied with nothing less than the limit of the knowledge of God’s will.
+Paul prays that they will be satisfied with nothing less than the utmost limit of the knowledge of God’s will.
 He wants them to obtain an entire insight into the will of God.
 “Filled” means to be controlled to the tiniest detail.
-We need to know God’s will not only in major decisions of life but in the little decisions as well.
 It is to pervade our purpose, plans, and thoughts.
+We need to know God’s will not only in major decisions of life but also in the little decisions.

 Unless we are on speaking terms with the will of God, we will have little wisdom and understanding in the spiritual battle we face.